Ranked #46 car in the UK · SUV (EV) · 12,824 units sold last year

 Forecourt score

-The Skoda Enyaq loses value faster than most cars and is dearer to run than most.
-Its MOT-based reliability is excellent, 86 out of 100, ahead of 88% of the cars we track.
-On three-year value retention it ranks better than 8% of models.
+The Skoda Enyaq loses value faster than most cars.
+Its MOT-based reliability is good — an MOT score of 72/100, ahead of 76% of the cars we track.
+On three-year value retention it ranks better than 27% of models.

 Eligible for £1,500 off — UK Electric Car GrantBand 2